cytoscape/cytoscape.js-blog/_posts/2016-06-08-glycolysis.md

 Each intermediate metabolite will be a node of the graph.
 The enzymes that convert each metabolite to the next intermediate will be the edges connecting nodes.

-Nodes have three `data` properties:
+Nodes have four `data` properties:

 - `id`: a unique ID given to the node; in this case, IDs are incrementing integers—good for representing an incremental process such as metabolism.
   Metabolite names are not used here (despite being unique) because they complicate comparison; there's no good way to tell that
   G6P is "greater than" (comes after) glucose without relying on analyzing edges.
 - `molecule`: the name of the metabolite
 - `image`: a line-drawing image of the metabolite; displaying these images will be covered later
+- `url`: a link to Wikipedia for more information about the molecule

 Edges have four `data` properties: